adapture-ai/gemini-computer-use-mcp/README.md

 - **Computer Use (Browser Control):** Provides an MCP tool (`run_browser_task`) to instruct a browser to perform a high-level task using the Gemini Computer Use model.
 - **Generative AI Integration:** Utilizes `@google/genai` for planning and executing computer-use steps.
-- **Stdio Transport:** Communicates using the standard MCP stdio transport mechanism.
+- **stdio Transport:** Communicates using the standard MCP stdio transport mechanism.

 Learn more about Gemini Computer Use in the official docs: [Gemini Computer Use](https://ai.google.dev/gemini-api/docs/computer-use)